kasper-piskorski/docs/pages/documentation/1-the-basics/quickstart-tutorial.md

 {% include tip.html content="Graql shell maintains a history of past commands with the 'up' and 'down' arrows.
 You can also autocomplete keywords, type and variable names using tab!" %}

-We'll quickly check our data has loaded:
+We'll quickly check that our data has loaded:

 ```sql
 >>>match $p isa person